amperity/lein-monolith/README.md

 can pass the `:bare` flag, which will restrict the output to just the project name and path.

-The plugin also provides the `uses` task to query which subprojects have a certain dependency:
+The plugin also provides the `depends` task to query which subprojects have a certain dependency:

 ```
-lein monolith uses example/lib-b
+lein monolith depends example/lib-b
 ```

 ### Subproject Iteration